Knowledge BaseYou're Questions Answered

 Protein Requirements and Sources

-The average adult requires about 0.36 grams of protein per pound (0.8 grams per kilogram) of body weight per day, although this can vary based on activity level, age, and health goals.
-Athletes and those engaging in intense physical training may need more protein to support muscle repair and growth, often between 0.54 to 0.91 grams per pound (1.2 to 2.0 grams per kilogram) of body weight1.
+Protein intake requirements also increase based on activity level, age, and health goals.
+Athletes and those engaging in intense physical training may need more protein to support muscle repair and growth, often between 0.5 to 1.1 grams per pound (1.2 to 2.4 grams per kilogram) of body weight1.
 Whole food sources of protein such as meat, fish, eggs, dairy, legumes, nuts, and seeds can provide all essential amino acids, which are crucial for maintaining muscle mass and overall health.

 Benefits of Protein Powder